praveenraam/DailyCodingNote/README.md

 The notes are organized by topics like:

-- Programming languages (Python, JavaScript)
+- Programming languages (Java, JavaScript)
 - Data structures and algorithms
-- Database concepts

 I try to include code snippets directly in the notes when relevant.